jsenjoy/emacs.d/README.md

-# A reasonable Emacs config
+# A Emacs config from Purcell, customize by me

-This is my emacs configuration tree, continually used and tweaked since 2000, and it may be a good starting point for other Emacs users, especially those who are web developers.
-These days it's somewhat geared towards OS X, but it is known to also work on Linux and Windows.
+Keep which I need in purcell's configure.
+Remove some I don't need.
+Also add more support I really want.

 Emacs itself comes with support for many programming languages.
 This config adds improved defaults and extended support for the following:

 * Ruby / Ruby on Rails
 * CSS / LESS / SASS / SCSS
-* HAML / Markdown / Textile / ERB
+* HAML / Markdown
-* Clojure (via nrepl)
 * Javascript / Coffeescript
 * Python
 * PHP
-* Haskell
-* Erlang
 * Common Lisp (with Slime)
+* jade / handlebars

 In particular, there's a nice config for *tab autocompletion*, and flycheck is used to immediately highlight syntax errors in Ruby, HAML,